The-Assembly/Rider_app/README.md

  include ':react-native-google-place-picker'
     project(':react-native-google-place-picker').projectDir = new File(rootProject.projectDir,         '../node_modules/react-native-google-place-picker/android')
 ```
    a.
-While you’re there, also make sure that the resources for React Native Maps are also added:
+While you’re there, also make sure that the resources for React Native Maps and places are also added:
    ```
    include ':react-native-maps'
     project(':react-native-maps').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-maps/lib/android')

+    include ':react-native-google-places'
+project(':react-native-google-places').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-google-places/android')
 ```

 STEP 7: Next, open the android/app/build.gradle file and add the following under the dependencies:
 ```
 dependencies {
       compile project(':react-native-google-place-picker') // <- add this
+      compile project(':react-native-google-places')// <- add this
     }
 ```
    a.
 Lastly, make sure that React Native Maps is also compiled: